 Ally Fiola is a saxophonist and screen composer based out of Halifax, Nova Scotia, who has an affinity for soul, driving rhythms, and strong melodies.
 She's been inspired by artists such as Cannonball Adderley, Duke Ellington, Charles Mingus, and Preservation Hall.
-She's currently the bandleader of "The Next Quest", a jazz combo that is influenced by hard bop and New Orleans music.
-The group consists of musicians who have experience studying and playing jazz across Canada; they bring their combined skills to play original and cleverly arranged upbeat music.
+She's currently the bandleader of "The Next Quest", a jazz combo that is influenced by soul and brass bands, but with a modern edge.
+The group consists of musicians who have experience studying and playing jazz across Canada, bringing their combined skills to play original and cleverly arranged upbeat music.
 Ally showcased at the 2019 East Coast Music Award's Jazz Stage in PEI, and her band recently joined her at The Sonic Temple Recording Studio in Halifax, NS, to record Ally's debut album, "Dreaming Away".
 This album was released on July 26th, 2018, and was made possible by being the recipient of the 2017 Dream Hughie Award.

 Ally has also been a sideman in successful groups such as Salty Dawgs Brass Band, Bluesmobile, Scott n' the Rocks, the Tuesday Night Big Band and other groups across the Maritimes, has performed and recorded with Unidentified Funk Object (ECMA Nominee 2017), and has been part of Jerry Granelli's Globe Blues Band.
 Ally has also taken part in the Halifax Creative Music Workshop led by Jerry Granelli, which included workshops by guitarist Bill Frisell and trombonist Julian Priester.
 She most recently was part of the 2019 Winter Musicians in Residence at the Banff Centre for Arts & Creativity where she worked with the Quasar Quartet and musicians from across the globe.